TDKorn/insta-tweet/docs/_sources/_readme/about-instatweet.rst.txt

    **InstaTweet has two main use cases:**

    * To automatically share your own Instagram posts to Twitter
-   * To automatically tweet new content from other Instagram users
+   * To automatically tweet new content from other Instagram users/hashtags

-   Regardless of your intention, InstaTweet will detect new posts from the users you specify, download them, and repost them to Twitter.
+   Regardless of your intention, InstaTweet will detect new posts from the pages you specify, download them, and repost them to Twitter.

 ...